 If you are going through a divorce, anything that you post on Facebook, MySpace or Twitter can have a negative impact on the outcome of your divorce.
 It is important you consider the consequences of posting anything on the Internet and what the outcome would be if your statements would be introduced as evidence in Court.

 At Jetton & Meredith in Charlotte, our lawyers have the knowledge and experience to protect your interests in all family law matters.
-Contact one of our attorneys at 704-859-4224 for a confidential consultation to discuss further how social media can impact the outcome of your divorce.
+Contact one of our attorneys for a confidential consultation to discuss further how social media can impact the outcome of your divorce.

 Family Law and Facebook

 As the use of social networking sites such as Facebook and Twitter continue to increase at such high rates, it is important to understand that everything you do online, including sending emails and messages, leaves a paper trail which can be recovered with the use of proper technology, even if it is deleted.
 Through discovery, your spouse’s attorney can collect and preserve your posts and statements made online.
 Examples of posts that may be damaging to your case include:

 - Inappropriate pictures or statements concerning or impacting your children